Outlight Journal

 Best for calm modern bedrooms

-• Seren: warm 3500 K glow, balanced proportions, softer eye-level feel
+• Seren: warm 3500 K glow, balanced proportions, softer eye-level feel, strong for calm and warm-minimal rooms

 Best for refined vertical presence